-Junior Coder - Visual programming games for kids
+Junior Coder - Visual programming games and coding for kids

 Junior Coder Visual Programming games for kids is a great application to introduce children from the aged of 9+ to computer coding and science.

 The app introduces a number of levels that include basic programming operations that animate characters and graphics to perform simple operations.
 This is an exciting platform to introduce pupils to the techniques of basic programming, algorithmic thinking and sequencing.
 The app has several practice levels and in-app purchases for further learning.